ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How to build your inventory
 ***************************

-Ansible uses an **inventory**, a list or group of lists, to define the managed nodes, or "hosts," it automates tasks on.
-Ansible can compose its inventory from various sources, including hostnames passed on the command line, but most users create dedicated inventory files.
-In an inventory, you can define hosts, variables, and groups, which help you target multiple hosts and define variables in bulk.
-Once your inventory is defined, you can use :ref:`patterns <intro_patterns>` to select the hosts or groups for Ansible to run against.
+Ansible uses an inventory—a list of managed nodes or "hosts"—to define the systems it automates.
+An inventory file contains hosts, variables, and groups, which allow you to target multiple systems at once.
+After defining an inventory, you use :ref:`patterns <intro_patterns>` to select which hosts or groups to run Ansible against.

-A simple inventory can be a single file with hosts and groups, typically located at ``/etc/ansible/hosts``.
-You can specify an alternative inventory source at the command line with the ``-i <path>`` option or through the configuration system.
+The default inventory is a single file at ``/etc/ansible/hosts``.
+You can specify a different source with the ``-i <path>`` command-line option or via the configuration system.

-Ansible's :ref:`inventory_plugins` support various formats and sources, making your inventory flexible.
-As your inventory grows, you might need more than a single file.
-Common options include the following:
+For flexibility, Ansible :ref:`inventory_plugins` support various formats and sources.
+As inventories grow, you can use more advanced setups:

-* Generating a dynamic inventory from sources like cloud providers.
+- Generating a dynamic inventory from sources like cloud providers.
 See :ref:`intro_dynamic_inventory`.
-* Using multiple inventory sources, both dynamic and static.
+- Using multiple inventory sources, both dynamic and static.
 See :ref:`using_multiple_inventory_sources`.
-* Creating an inventory directory with multiple source files.
+- Creating an inventory directory with multiple source files.
 See :ref:`inventory_directory`.

 .. contents::
    :local: